-The cost of additions and betterments to the system are capitalized.
+The costs of additions and betterments to the system are capitalized.
 Cost includes material, labor, vehicle and equipment usage, related overhead costs, capitalized interest, and certain administrative and general costs.
-LES' capital purchases threshold is \$2,500 for plant assets.
+LES' capitalization threshold was \$5,000 and \$2,500 in 2015 and 2014, respectively.

-Costs of labor, materials, supervision, and other costs incurred in making repairs and minor replacements and in maintaining the plant in efficient operating condition are charged to expense.
+Costs of labor, materials, supervision and other costs incurred in making repairs and minor replacements and in maintaining the plant in efficient operating condition are charged to expense.
 When plant assets are retired, the original cost and removal cost, less salvage, are charged to accumulated depreciation.
 Depreciation is computed on a straight-line basis using composite rates ranging between 2% and 20%, depending on the respective asset type.

 An allowance for funds used during construction is calculated for all capital projects exceeding \$500,000 in total cost.
-The allowance for funds used during construction is based on LES' approximate weighted-average interest rate on the new money portion of the most current debt during the current period.
-This rate was 3.5% from January to June 2013, and 2.7% from July to December 2013.
-The rate was 4.6% from January to August 2012, and 3.5% from September to December 2012.
+The allowance for funds used during construction is based on LES' true interest cost of the most recent borrowing.
+The rate was 2.8% from January to March 2015 and 3.5% from April to December 2015.
+This rate was 2.7% for 2014.